Quantum211/Scraping-code-sample/README.md

 2. a.
 Visits each link and scrapes the visible strings</br>
    b.
 Extracts all the links from the navigation bar</br>
    c.
 Scrapes the visible strings from the extracted navlinks
-3. Creates a separate txt file for every link it visited and records extracted visible strings
+3. Creates a separate txt file for every link it visited with extracted visible strings and updates a logger of this action.
+If error is present for some reason, records the error and moves on